colinta/teacup/README.md

     ```

-##                            Teacup, explained
+##                            Teacup

-Teacup's goal is to facilitate the creation and styling of yoru `UIView`s
+Teacup's goal is to facilitate the creation and styling of yoru `UIViews`
 hierarchy.
 Say "Goodbye!" to Xcode & XIB files!

 Teacup is composed of two systems:

 - Layouts
-  A DSL to create `UIView`s and to organize them in a hierarchy.
+  A DSL to create `UIViews` and to organize them in a hierarchy.
 You assign the
   style name and style classes from these methods.

 - Stylesheets